UCL-Biosciences/Auto-Prot/README.md

 - Summary statistics
 - PCA and clustering plots
 - Differential expression tables
 - An html report summarising the results.
-Note, the report contains all pairwise comparisons for volcano plots and pathway enrichment - if you have lots of treatments, it might get messy :')
+An example generated from simulated data is available in `../docs/`

 These are saved in `/output/`.